Worklytics/psoxy/docs/deployment-migration.md

     again to recreate it / obtain the configuration information.
   - **API Client Secrets**, if generated outside of Terraform.
 If you destroy/lose these values, you'll need to contact the data source administrator to obtain new versions.

+NOTE: you do NOT need to preserve the `ENCRYPTION_KEY` value; rotation of this value should be expected by clients.

 Prior to beginning your migration, you should make a list of what existing infrastructure and/or configuration values you intend to preserve.